dvitsios/Differential-expression-with-Chimira-and-R/README.md

 where 'nameA' and 'nameB' can be any names descriptive of your samples and the suffixes '1' and '2' just denote the two replicates used for the analysis.

+## Run
-*  Now you are ready to analyse the file that you have downloaded (let's rename it into 'counts_clean.txt') using the R script (analyse_counts.R):
+Now you are ready to analyse the file that you have downloaded (let's rename it into 'counts_clean.txt') using the R script (analyse_counts.R):

 The script accepts 3 input arguments:
 * the counts file